didiersmith/steve/chapters/the-weapons-development-program.md

 ## 0. The Weapons Development Program

+Xavier was in a good mood.
+His dad was visiting.

-Xavier's Terrarium worked fantastically well.
+The Terrarium worked fantastically well.
 Mechanically, it was quite a simple device, consisting of a cabin, six huge vacuum balloons, a swim bladder, and a set of fusion engines.
-Not a lot to go wrong.
-The more complicated aspect was the biological balance inside the cabin.
-It operated as a closed system, with self-contained carbon, water, and nutrient cycles.
-On the island's maiden flight, there was a small but noticeable deficit of food.
-This was easily rectified with periodic dockings at market towns.
-Xavier was confident that balance would be achieved when the fruit trees matured.
+Not a lot to go wrong. most more complicated aspect was the biological balance inside the cabin - it operated as a closed system, with self-contained carbon, water, and nutrient cycles.
+It included fruit trees, hydroponic vegetables, and chickens.
+He was very proud to show it off.

-Although the Terrarium was able to fly all the way up into the stratosphere, Xavier preferred to keep the altitude low.
-Born and raised in the Anarchy, he felt most at home when he could still see its familiar white beaches and conglomerations of hexagonal islands.
-He loved flying over the vast rainforests of Jurassic Park, scanning the landscape for prototype dinosaur species that hadn't yet achieved commercial success.
-His crew, too, preferred to stay within a short ketzel hop from civilization.
-He mostly kept the airlocks open, and the altitude to a couple hundred meters.
-Visitors regularly came and went, marvelling at the wonder of the flying island, and frequently asking Xavier for their own.

-The stratosphere was, in comparison, extremely boring.
-He would close the airlocks and climb up there only in times of inclement weather.
-From twenty kilometers above the Earth's surface, the inhabitants could watch through portholes in the floor as the storms unfolded beneath them.
-Xavier hoped that the stratosphere would become more interesting once it was colonized.
-He and his crew started building a second island, attached to their rearmost airlock.
-His dad came aboard to watch the construction unfold.

-"Who's it for?"
-Vincent asked, curiously.

-"Not sure yet," Xavier responded.
-"Everybody and their runner wants a flying island.
-How did you pick who to build yours for?"
+"Everyone and their grandmother wants a flying island," Xavier proudly told his dad.
+"How did you pick who to build yours for?
+Should I start to request pitch decks?"

-Vincent shrugged.
+Vincent laughed.
+"I always hated the pitch decks," he said.
 "Mostly I went on vibes."

 "Thanks, dad.
 You're a great help."

-Vincent laughed, and looked out through the transparent carbon wall at the horizon.
+Vincent chuckled a bit more and looked out through the transparent carbon wall at the horizon.
 They were flying over a sparsely populated region on the edge of the Anarchy, and only a few isolated homesteads were visible among the gentle waves.
 "I'm sure you'll figure it out," he replied.
 "You're a smart kid."

 "Hey, what's that?"
 Xavier asked, pointing at a speck on the horizon.
 He brought up his map on his phone.
 "I thought it was empty out there."